Martinjoh1/Creative-Writting/README.md

 I am building this program in order to make typing a more creative and fun experience.
 I hope to build a progrma that allows people to type a word, and then make that word artistically using the trutle.
 There should be different colors, and letters should be filled, the users should be able to input a word, and colors, and than their word should be given with their specified colors.
 It should be fun, and interesting, and the person should want to come back for more.
-It is also a great help to people who cannot draw creatively.
+It is also a great help to people who cannot draw large letters creatively.

 # Purpose
-Build  a progamr that makes word art.
+Build  a progamr that makes word art a process that anyone can partake in.

 # Initial Design Plan